Counselling approach

-My training is relationally centred.
+My core training was relationally centred.

 The relationship between therapist and client has been shown to be of particular importance to change in counselling.
 Healthy connection with others is important for our wellbeing.
 However, this can be a struggle for many people, perhaps particularly those who have experienced harm in the context of relationships, be that historically or more recently.
 I am therefore particularly interested in your relationships with others and with yourself.